wandb/docs/docs/guides/artifacts/project-scoped-automations.md

 Automate a webhook based on an action with the W&B App UI.
 To do this, you will first establish a webhook, then you will configure the webhook automation.

 :::info
 Specify an endpoint for your webhook that has an Address record (A record).
 W&B does not support connecting to endpoints that are exposed directly with IP addresses such as `[0-255].[0-255].[0-255].[0.255]` or endpoints exposed as `localhost`.
-This restriction helps protect against Server-side request forgery (SSRF) attacks and other related threat vectors.
+This restriction helps protect against server-side request forgery (SSRF) attacks and other related threat vectors.
 :::

 ### Add a secret for authentication or authorization